-Now the Lord’s angel was standing near the threshing floor of Ornan the Jebusite.
-16David looked up and saw the Lord’s angel standing between the earth and sky with his sword drawn and in his hand, stretched out over Jerusalem.
+Now the angel of the Lord was standing near the threshing floor of Ornan the Jebusite.
+16David looked up and saw the angel of the Lord standing between the earth and sky with his sword drawn and in his hand, stretched out over Jerusalem.
 David and the leaders, covered with sackcloth, threw themselves down with their faces to the ground.
 17David said to God, “Was I not the one who decided to number the army?
 I am the one who sinned and committed this awful deed!
-As for these sheep – what have they done?
+As for these sheep—what have they done?
 O Lord my God, attack me and my family, but remove the plague from your people!”(NET Bible)

 I desperately long for your deliverance.